 Soane designed a raw-brick building with arched windows and a huge wrap-around lawn.
 Inside is a series of inter-linking rooms, lit by multiple sky-lights, at the centre of which is the mausoleum.
 Nowadays you’ll also find there’s also an outdoor pavilion commissioned every summer, and Flotsam & Jetsam – a newly opened brunch spot with sliding glass doors that open up onto the lawn.
 Inspired by Antipodean cafés, they serve speciality coffee and an all-day brunch – which you can enjoy al fresco once the weather gets warm.

 The original Permanent Collection here – thanks to Bourgeois, Desenfans, and a number of donations since – includes over 600 of the finest ‘Old Master’ paintings in the world.
 You’ll find works from Rembrandt, Gainsborough, Poussin, Watteau, Canaletto, Rubens, Veronese, Murillo, and more.
 However the Dulwich Picture Gallery also hosts a number of temporary exhibitions often with the aim of discovering new international artists; rediscovering older, once famous, now neglected artists; or offering a new perspective on a few better-known names.
-Currently, they’re showcasing the ethereal work of Lithuania’s most famous artist, M.K. Čiurlionis (until 12th March 2023).
+Currently, they’re showcasing the beautiful work of Berthe Morisot, one of the founding members of the Impressionist movement and, after a 2013 auction, the world’s highest priced female artist (on until 10th September 2023).

-They also host a variety of talks and events, sometimes focused on the current collections, otherwise just interesting stuff with interesting people loosely linked to the arts.
+Dulwich Picture Gallery also hosts a variety of talks and events, sometimes focused on the current collections, otherwise just interesting stuff with interesting people loosely linked to the arts.
 You can see what’s coming up here.

 Proper brain fodder.

 NOTE: Dulwich Picture Gallery is open Wed-Sun 10am-5pm (last entry 4.30pm).
-Tickets cost around £16.50, but they’ve just introduced a new £5 ticket scheme for 18-30s: you can find out more, and book tickets, via their website here.
-Flotsam & Jestam is open Tues-Sat 8am-5pm and Sun 8.30am-5pm, and is walk-in only.
+Exhibition tickets usually cost around £16.50, but they’ve just introduced a new 50% off ticket scheme for 18-30s: you can find out more, and book tickets, via their website here.
+Flotsam & Jestam is open Tues-Sun 10am-5pm, and is walk-in only.

 Dulwich Picture Gallery | Gallery Road, Dulwich, SE21 7AD